OMerkel/UCThello/README.md

 selected options.
 In fact it can be played depending on your configuration following the official tournament rules of the WOF - World Othello Federation - if intended.
 Other rule settings to play variants are available, too.
-Playing strength is kept at a moderate to quite strong level on purpose due to the target environment, device platform, and audience expectations.
+Playing strength is limited and thus kept at a moderate to quite strong level on purpose due to the target environment, device platform, and audience expectations.
 This is done e.g. to avoid battery drains if full CPU and GPU core support would be implemented leading to bad user experience.
 Other possible but at least currently postponed improvements could